 There are four targeting options available: author interest, category interest, retailer preference, and region.
 You can use any combination of these on a single campaign.
 But how can you best use these targeting options to reach the right audience for your marketing goals — and make the most of your ad spend?

-Here are seven ideas for targeting readers using BookBub Ads:
+Here are eight ideas for targeting readers using BookBub Ads!

 1. Target readers interested in the promoted book’s author

 Target readers interested in the author of the book you’re promoting to reach an engaged audience who is highly likely to click and purchase.
 When you target by author, the potential audience is larger than just an author’s followers — it also includes any BookBub reader who has clicked on that authors’ previous Featured Deals, bookmarked their books, or otherwise expressed interest in the author.
 Promoting to an established fan base is a particularly effective strategy for preorders, new releases, and full-priced books.

 To target an author’s fanbase on BookBub, select Add Authors in the “Audience Targeting” section of the Ads creator.